-- A ballot designation which abbreviates the word "retired" or places it following any word or words which it modifies.
-Examples of impermissible designations include, but are not limited to: Ret.
+- (3) A ballot designation which abbreviates the word "retired" or places it following any word or words which it modifies.
+The Secretary of State's Ballot Designation Regulations state that examples of impermissible designations include, but are not limited to: Ret.
 Army General; Major USAF, Retired; and City Attorney, Retired.
-CA Admin Code, Title 2, Division 7, § 20716(f) - (3) No title or degree shall appear on the same line on a ballot as a candidate's name, either before or after the candidate's name per Elections Code § 13106.
-Examples include, but are not limited to: Ph.D., M.A., B.A., B.S., and M.D.

-(4) A ballot designation may not comprise or include commercial identification information, such as a trademark, service mark, trade name, or the specific name of a business, partnership, corporation, company, foundation, or organization.
-Examples of an improper use of commercial identification information include, but are not limited to: Acme Company President, Universal Widget Inventor, Director, Smith Foundation, UCLA Professor, and the like.

-CA Admin Code, Title 2, Division 7, § 20716(d)

-- (5) Pursuant to Elections Code § 13107(a)(2), a ballot designation which would suggest an evaluation of the candidate's qualifications, honesty, integrity, leadership abilities or character.
+(3) A ballot designation which abbreviates the word "retired" or places it following any word or words which it modifies.
+The Secretary of State's Ballot Designation Begulations state that examples of impermissible designations include, but are not limited to: Ret.
+Army General; Major USAF, Retired; and City Attorney, Retired. - (4) No title or degree shall appear on the same line on a ballot as a candidate's name, either before or after the candidate's name per Elections Code § 13106.
+The Secretary of State's Ballot Designation Regulations state that examples include, but are not limited to: Ph.D., M.A., B.A., B.S., and M.D. § 13106 - (5) A ballot designation may not comprise or include commercial identification information, such as a trademark, service mark, trade name, or the specific name of a business, partnership, corporation, company, foundation, or organization.
+The Secretary of State's Ballot Designation Regulations state that examples of an improper use of commercial identification information include, but are not limited to: Acme Company President, Universal Widget Inventor, Director, Smith Foundation, UCLA Professor, and the like.
+CA Admin Code, Title 2, Division 7, § 20716(d) - (6) Pursuant to Elections Code § 13107(b)(2), a ballot designation which would suggest an evaluation of the candidate's qualifications, honesty, integrity, leadership abilities or character.
 Any laudatory or derogatory adjectives which would suggest an evaluation of the candidate's qualifications shall not be permitted.
-Such impermissible adjectives include, but are not limited to: Senior, emeritus, specialist, magnate, outstanding, leading, expert, virtuous, eminent, best, exalted, prominent, famous, respected, honored, honest, dishonest, corrupt, lazy, and the like.
-CA Admin Code, Title 2, Division 7, § 20716(e) - (6) A ballot designation which uses a word or prefix to indicate a prior profession, vocation, occupation or elected, appointed, or judicial office previously held by the candidate.
+The Secretary of State's Ballot Designation Regulations state that such impermissible adjectives include, but are not limited to: Senior, emeritus, specialist (only allowed if in job classification title), magnate, outstanding, leading, expert, virtuous, eminent, best, exalted, prominent, famous, respected, honored, honest, dishonest, corrupt, lazy, and the like. - (7) A ballot designation which uses a word or prefix to indicate a prior profession, vocation, occupation or elected, appointed, or judicial office previously held by the candidate.
 These include, but are not limited to: Ex-, former, past, and erstwhile.
-Examples of impermissible designations include: Former Congressman, Ex-Senator, and Former Educator.
-CA Admin Code, Title 2, Division 7, § 20716(g) - (7) A ballot designation which uses the name of any political party, whether or not it has qualified for recognized ballot status. § 13107(b)(5)
+The Secretary of State's Ballot Designation Regulations state that impermissible designations include: Former Congressman, Ex-Senator, and Former Educator.
+CA Admin Code, Title 2, Division 7, § 20716(g) - (8) A ballot designation which uses the name of any political party, whether or not it has qualified for recognized ballot status. § 13107(b)(5) - (9) A ballot designation which uses a word or words referring to a racial, religious or ethnic group or implies any ethnic or racial slurs or ethnically or racially derogatory language.
+CA Admin Code, Title 2, Division 7, § 20716(j)(1)

-- (8) A ballot designation which uses a word or words referring to a racial, religious or ethnic group or implies any ethnic or racial slurs or ethnically or racially derogatory language.
-CA Admin Code, Title 2, Division 7, § 20716(j)(1) - (9) If the candidate is a member of the clergy, the candidate may not make reference to his/her specific denomination.
-However, the candidate may use his/her clerical title as a ballot designation (e.g. Rabbi, Pastor, Minister, Priest, Bishop, Deacon, Monk, Nun, Imam, etc. CA Admin Code, Title 2, Division 7, § 20716(j)(2) - Pursuant to section 13107(b)(7), the Secretary of State shall reject as unacceptable any proposed ballot designation which refers to any activity prohibited by law.
+(10)If the candidate is a member of the clergy, the candidate may not make reference to his/her specific denomination.
+However, the candidate may use his/her clerical title as a ballot designation (e.g. Rabbi, Pastor, Minister, Priest, Bishop, Deacon, Monk, Nun, Imam, etc).

+(11)Pursuant to section 13107(b)(7), the Secretary of State shall reject as unacceptable any proposed ballot designation which refers to any activity prohibited by law.
 Unlawful activity includes any activities, conduct, professions, vocations, or occupations prohibited by state or federal law.